dyegosutil/aws-s3-presigned-post/README.md

 FreeTextPostParam
-- gives total freedom for adding conditions and params used
+- gives total freedom for adding valuedConditions and params used

 ## AWS erros and solutions